Justin Fleming says it is possible to reach global net zero by 2050

 The US Presidential election is due in November this year, and the result will, in my estimation, determine whether global warming will settle around or exceed 1.5°C.

-The incumbent would make the US the only nation outside the Paris Agreement to limit global warming to well below 2°C and to pursue efforts to limit it to 1.5°C.
+The incumbent would withdraw the US from the Paris Agreement, making it the only nation not committed to limiting global warming to well below 2°C and to pursuing efforts to limit it to 1.5°C

 Joe Biden would recommit the US to the Paris Agreement, making it a universal agreement with every nation committed to it, and would target net-zero emissions by 2050.